netsec-ethz/rains/design-scalable-signature-updates.md

 periods.

 Key rollover is not a special case.
-Instead of renewing one of the key pairs, a new key pair can be delegated by the superordinate zone (after a request from the subordinate zone).
+Instead of renewing one of the key pairs, a new key pair can be delegated by the superordinate zone (after it reeived a next-key assertion from the subordinate zone).
 The process of signing assertions is the same as if a key pair would have been renewed, with the only difference that now the new key pair instead of the renewed one is used.

 When a zone is delegating its namespace then the delegation assertion schedule should take half the time of his superior.
 This way the zone has enough time to cope with a possible delegation failure of its superior zone.
-Additionally, it enables this zone to also have a regular delegation assertion schedule with its subordinate.
+Additionally, it is more predictable for the subordinate zone which public key is used to sign the delegation.
 A regular schedule helps to detect possible delegation errors early on and gives the involved parties more time to solve them.
-Additionally, one signature is enough for each delegation assertion.
+Additionally, it is the longest period for which one signature is sufficient for each delegation assertion.
 This takes off pressure during signing for large zones with many delegations and reduces the amount of work a rains server must do to check the delegation's validity.

 ## Possible delegation errors